What organs can be transplanted?

 Both heart-beating and non-heart-beating donors can donate their corneas and other tissue such as skin, bone and heart valves.

-Will they just let you die if they know you want to be a donor?
+Will doctors just let you die if they know you want to be a donor?

 No. The doctors looking after a patient have to make every possible effort to save the patient’s life.
 That is their first duty.
 If, despite their efforts, the patient dies, only then can organ/tissue donation be considered and a completely different team of doctors would be called in.